 Roster-free days

-Employees in part B do not accumulate roster-free days.
+Employees in Part B do not accumulate roster-free days.
 They already work an average of 38 hours per week and 1976 hours per year with a full-time contract.

 Different arrangements apply to inflight employees: they can purchase 22 roster-free days per year.